aidenhalili/CS386-Project/D5-Implementation2.md

 Demonstration of a user logging into Database, viewing scores, and updating new values. https://youtu.be/WPmxKIaCtG0

-Demonstration of a user interacting with the alarm(setting, movign to turn off) https://www.youtube.com/watch?v=QrXdFJhgnxM
+Demonstration of a user interacting with the alarm(setting, moving to turn off) https://www.youtube.com/watch?v=QrXdFJhgnxM

 #**5.
 Code Quality**